cordenbrock/galactic-age/README.md

 ## What does it do?

 * This wormhole of a simple web app will delight any user for hours--or perhaps even solar minutes--with dazzling insights into the relative workings of spacetime.
-* Specifically, the user is prompted to enter their age along with bonus life expectancy attributes (the latter being entirely optional, arbitrarily analyzed, and an admittedly silly feature) and upon submitting their input the user is reciprocated with actual calculations of their relative solar age on the first five planets and respective life expectancies using a baseline earth age of 100yrs.
+* Specifically, the user is prompted to enter their age along with bonus life expectancy traits (the latter being entirely optional, arbitrarily analyzed, and an admittedly absurd feature) and upon submitting their input the user is reciprocated with actual calculations of their relative solar age on the first five planets and respective life expectancies using a baseline earth age of 100yrs.

 ## Installation Options